world-politics-datalab/humanrights-treaties-ratification-status/README.md

 # humanrights-treaty-racial_discrimination
 This files contains data on the ratification of the 1966 *International Convention on the Elimination of All Forms of Racial Discrimination*.
-The data was extrapolated from the United Nations Treaty Collection's [page](https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=IV-2&chapter=4&clang=_en).
+The data was extrapolated from the United Nations Treaty Collection's [page](https://treaties.un.org/Pages/ViewDetails.aspx?src=TREATY&mtdsg_no=IV-2&chapter=4&clang=_en). **It is important to note that this files does not include all state parties to the convention.
+It only includes UN member states' willingness to ratify this legal instrument**.

 ## Variables:
 - **iso2** - Represents the ISO2 code for the U.N. member state.